Categories:Fruit Buying Guide Oranges

-Questions & Answers - Satsuma, What is an Satsuma Orange
+Questions and Answers – What is an Satsuma Orange

 Grown in cool subtropical regions of Japan, Spain, central China, Korea, Turkey, along the Black Sea in Russia, southern South Africa, South America, and on a small scale in central California and northern Florida.
 The world’s largest satsuma industry is located in southern Japan where climatic conditions are favorable for the production of early ripening satsuma tangerines of high quality.
 In the United States, it is grown mostly in the southernmost parishes of Louisiana.